 The Bachelor of Pharmacy (B.Pharma) is a four-year undergraduate degree that teaches students about prescription processing procedures and methods and how to dispense prescriptions and narcotics.
 Anyone interested in becoming a pharmacist today should take this course and gain a thorough understanding of the science of medicine.

 It is a four-year program with coursework and practical sessions divided into six to eight semesters.
 B.Pharma also covers the biochemistry and healthcare sector in depth.
 During this course, students would complete a variety of practical and tests as part of their coursework.
+For additional help, students can avail of sources like Proprep.
 After completing the course, students would be able to pursue a career as a pharmacist.
 Owing to the high demand for healthcare providers that can prepare prescriptions to cure many diseases and deficiencies, the B.Pharma degree will rise in popularity in the coming years.

 Microbiologists analyse microorganisms, the diseases they cause, and the advantages they can have, and then use what they learn to better the environment we live in.
 Public health problems such as HIV and TB, forensics for police cases, wildlife, and seed genetic modification are only a few covered topics.
 You’ll invest time in the lab as well as out in the field.
 Microbiologists operate in various settings, including academic, universities and hospitals, pharmaceutical and biotechnology firms, forensic science laboratories, water and food sectors, and environmental organisations.
 This is the degree to get if you want to work in microbiology.